 The 2017 MAA conference with the government’s Export Control Unit: an “all you need to know in a day” event.

 The MAA works with experts to ensure members are aware of the latest regulations and government support.

 Members really value opportunities to get in front of new customers.
 Aero Engine Forum Birmingham 2017 was a new venture for the MAA, partnering with French experts BCI Aerospace.
 Combined with the MAA conference, there were 400 delegates from 250 companies in 12 countries and 3,900 B2B meetings.

 Kevin McCormick, Summit Engineering, meets a potential new customer at Aero Engine Forum Birmingham, 2017.

 Participants at “Inside Royce Indirect Purchasing with the MAA," 2017.

 Getting to know customers better

 What does it take to supply a global aerospace company?
 That question is the premise of the MAA's annual "Inside... with the MAA" events, each hosted on site by a major Midlands aerospace company.
 The idea was first proposed by MAA director Annette Rothwell, to help small companies understand how big companies think.
-The events have been held at different business units of Rolls-Royce three times, UTC Aerospace Systems twice, Meggitt and Moog.
+The events have been held at different business units of Rolls-Royce three times, Collins Aerospace twice, Meggitt and Moog.